Music of Norway: Norwegian choir tradition

 The most influential era of these musicians was during the second half of the 19th century, a time when the popularity of choral singing spread throughout Norway, especially male singing for four voices.
 Proof of this is the legacy chorale singing left in the U.S., especially since the founding of St. Olaf College Choir by F. Melius Christiansen in 1912; there were said to be 3000 in attendance at mass services.

 The choral tradition has since been used to strengthen the Norwegian identity.
 Conradi, Kjerulf and Reissiger wrote choral music with lyrics from Norwegian writers such as Ibsen or Bjørnson, who in turn wrote with the intention that their texts could be easily added to music.
 The 19th century was a time of intense collaboration between writers and composers, to use the existing popularity of musical societies and especially the male quartets were particularly popular from the 1840s.

 A second generation of conductors and composers continued this tradition until the beginning of the 20th century (Andreas Olaus Grøndahl in Oslo, and in Bergen Ingolf Schjøtt).
 The popularity of choral societies and choral festivals led to the first competitions starting in the 1850s.
 In 1878 the Choral Society held its first student events outside Scandinavia bringing Norwegian music and texts to Paris, this being a way to export and show Norwegian culture.

 The nationalist motivation is exposed in the music of Grieg.
 Despite the tradition that remained during the transition to the 20th century, Norwegian choral music eventually changed, especially after WW1 when romantic ideals were abandoned.
 A new generation of composers arose including Egge, Nysted, and Sommerfeldt.
 These composers are still influenced by Grieg and found inspiration in not only national elements but also more recent musical trends.

 Finally, more recent eras of economic prosperity in Norway has brought a second boom of choral music in the capital and beyond.
-Volda for example, a town of only 6000 people in western Norway, has about 20 active choirs.
+Volda for example, a village of about 7,000 people in western Norway, has about 20 active choirs.